KVerbarg/gb-salesdata/abap/Import2ERP.md

 Program `ZUCC_ANALYTICS_SDGEN_DAILY` with variant `???` (Parameters p_all and P_test are unchecked) is planned as a background job on a daily basis.

+Global Bike configuration (at the point of writing this) is only valid up to the year 2030.

 Check for success in the application log using Transaction `SLG1` and filtering for ...